prof-rossetti/intro-to-python/notes/python/packages/speech_recognition.md

   + https://github.com/Uberi/speech_recognition/blob/master/speech_recognition/__main__.py
   + https://github.com/s2t2/learning-new-sounds

-> NOTE: so far, the professor has only been able to successfully get this package fully working on a Mac (maybe due to some issue with the Professor's Windows computer, or perhaps due to improper Windows installation steps).
-If you're on a Windows and interested in using this package, please consult with the professor, who will work with you to hopefully [make a breakthrough](https://github.com/s2t2/sounds-app-setup-py/blob/master/CREDITS.md).

 ## Prerequisites

 The `SpeechRecognition` Python package depends on another Python package called [`pyaudio`](http://people.csail.mit.edu/hubert/pyaudio/#downloads), which itself depends on a lower-level library caled `portaudio` (not a Python package).